-When your organization chooses to use Office 365, there are a few things to consider.
+When your organization chooses to use Microsoft 365, there are a few things to consider.
 For starters, there’s a good chance that you’ve already got existing infrastructure in place that must be migrated over.

 Even so, these cloud migrations have multiple steps – each of which must go off without a hitch to ensure minimal downtime and a frustration-free experience.
 You likely have on-premise servers that you must carefully convert, or risk the chance of corrupting and losing entire user email records.